-- Network firmware updates and modifications will be performed affecting external connectivity for up to one hour.
+- Network firmware updates and modifications will be performed affecting internal and external connectivity for up to 1 hour

-- Itasca will be offline for system updates.
+- Koronis will be offline for system maintenance

-- MSI Windows systems will be offline for system updates.
+- Galaxy will be offline for system maintenance

 Systems status is always available on our Status page.